elienriquez/RNA-Seq_analysis/README.md

 # RNA-Seq_analysis
-Here I describe the main steps to perform a RNA-seq analysis for particular set of biological data
-# Here I describe the main steps for T. atroviride RNA-seq data analysis using data obtained from ncbi geo website
+Here I describe the main steps for T. atroviride RNA-seq data analysis using data obtained from ncbi geo website

 # Objetive
 # The aim of this repository is to distribute the pipeline used for T. atroviride RNA-seq data analysis.